 Salome Kammer’s talent transcends musical boundaries.
 Her repertoire defies categorisation and is comprised of a mix of avant-garde music, virtuoso voice experiments, classical melodrama, Lieder recitals, Dada poetry and Broadway songs.
 Whether performing as a singing actress or as an acting singer, Kammer’s stage presence in musical cabaret and theatre roles is fascinating.
 Numerous contemporary music works have been dedicated to and premiered by her, both nationally and internationally.
 Composers such as Helmut Oehring, Wolfgang Rihm, Georges Aperghis, Bernhard Lang, Isabel Mundry, Mauricio Sotelo and Carola Bauckholt have dedicated works to her, inspired by the manifold facets of her voice and her exceptional expressiveness.

-Salome Kammer has wowed audiences in numerous productions of new operas including Helmut Lachenmann’s Das Mädchen mit den Schwefelhölzern at the Stuttgart Opera and the Opéra National de Paris, Jörg Widmann’s Das Gesicht im Spiegel at the Bavarian State Opera, and Isabel Mundry’s Die Odyssee – Ein Atemzug at the Deutsche Oper Berlin.
+Salome Kammer has wowed audiences in numerous productions of new operas including Helmut Lachenmann’s Das Mädchen mit den Schwefelhölzern at the Staatsoper Stuttgart and the Opéra National de Paris, Jörg Widmann’s Das Gesicht im Spiegel at the Bayerische Staatsoper in Munich, and Isabel Mundry’s Die Odyssee – Ein Atemzug at the Deutsche Oper Berlin.
+She sang in Peter Eötvös’s Lady Sarashina at the Opéra National de Lyon, Opéra Comique Paris and Polish National Opera in Warsaw to great critical acclaim, as well as in Ligeti’s Aventures & Nouvelles Aventures in Munich.
 She has performed a staged version of Kurtág’s Kafka Fragments with violinist Carolin Widmann internationally many times.
+She gave her debut at the Berlin State Opera/Schillertheater in Brice Pauset’s solo work Exercices du Silence in 2011 and sang the role of Elsa in Sciarrino’s chamber opera Lohengrin at several theatres in 2014.
+In 2019, the world premiere of Felix Leuschner’s Requiem für einen Lebenden followed at the Opera Festival Munich at the invitation of the Bayerische Staatsoper.

-Numerous radio and CD productions document Salome Kammer’s exceptional talent.
-Her latest solo CDs I hate music, but I like to sing (Capriccio), salomix-max (wergo) and I’m a Stranger Here Myself (Capriccio), all chronicle the results of her long-standing collaboration with the pianist Rudi Spring and received rave reviews.
+Numerous radio and CD productions document Salome Kammer’s exceptional talent, among them a recording of Schönberg’s Jakobsleiter (Harmonia Mundi) and Lachenmann’s Mädchen mit den Schwefelhölzern (Kairos).
+Her latest CDs I hate music, but I like to sing (Capriccio), salomix-max (wergo) and I’m a Stranger Here Myself (Capriccio), all chronicle the results of her long-standing collaboration with the pianist Rudi Spring and received rave reviews.

 Georges Aperghis Zeugen (WP)